grey-cat-1908/website/content/blog/portable-minecraft/index.md

 ---

 I am uncertain about the future development of this project.
-If you have any suggestions, please share them on the [project page](https://github.com/grey-cat-1908/portable-mc-server/) or email me at <tech@arbuz.icu>.
-If you are a beautiful girl, please email me at <love@arbuz.icu>.
+If you have any suggestions, please share them on the [project page](https://github.com/grey-cat-1908/portable-mc-server/) or email me at <mail@mrkrk.me>.